linck628/raw-key-fingerprints/draft-lennox-sdp-raw-key-fingerprints.md

 # Acknowledgments
 {:numbered="false"}

-Thanks to Martin Thomson and Harald Alvestrand for their comments on this document.
+Thanks to Martin Thomson, Harald Alvestrand, and Mike Ounsworth for their comments on this document.